The Undiscovered Country

 Kingdomz X Arts & Entertainment is the culmination of many projects I’ve been involved with over the past eight years.
 To be honest, I wasn’t sure of the direction I wanted to take it.
 When I began developing the concept back in 2014, I showed my girlfriend the progress I had made, which included the logo I had designed.

 She thought it was perfect, but that it looked as if all we would do is showcase classical musicians, fine artists, and dusty museums.
 She was right, and so I put off working on it for a while.
 I didn’t know what to do, at that point.
 Then one day, inspiration for the current incarnation of our magazine, came from the most unlikeliest of places (for me, anyway).
-It came from a recording artist, whose music I don’t particularly care for: Miley Cyrus.
-Yes, that Miley Cyrus.
-Don’t be dense.
+It came from a recording artist, whose music I am admittedly not a huge fan of: Miley Cyrus.

 Millennials get a bad rap in the media, but I know better.
 It’s not their fault they’ve been dealt a bad hand, and told to just deal with it.
 When you’re faced with the world they’ve inherited, it’s hard not to think the world is so full of shit, there’s no sense in wiping your ass.
 But they are doing something; after all, it’s their world now.
 Gen Y aren’t seeking anyone’s permission, and that’s as it should be.
 It is my fervent hope they (and the generation to follow) put to the torch such regressive and malignant philosophies as racism, sexism, homophobia, transphobia, and patriarchy.
 I’m rooting for their team.
 I want them to win.
 With all that’s happening in the world, right now, they must win.

 This magazine was created in the spirit of iconoclasm, to be the proverbial wrecking ball within the realm of the arts and entertainment.
 Though not all of our subjects or contributors are themselves millennials, Kingdomz X Arts & Entertainment is creatively born of the millennial zeitgeist.
 I still don’t know where this thing is headed, to be truthful, but I think that’s the beauty of it.